-Projection of the Planes.
-Planes were first composed of a regular grid of points with average density 0.6 points/cm ( $\pm$ 0-10% for each plane on each trial) in both x and y directions.

-When a plane only had a disparity cue, the points were rendered as randomly coloured dots 0.2 cm wide.
-They had appropriate disparities signalling slant but not the changes in dot size and density that would provide a texture cue to slant.
-In other words, there was no change in average size or density around the 2D space of the screen.
-To further reduce the appearance of a grid or texture in these stimuli, the points were randomly jittered 1.5 grid squares (2.5 cm), which effectively produces a random spread (see Figure 1).
-While it remains theoretically possible that this would still be interpreted as a weak cue to a vertical plane - the texture and size do not change in density over the vertical axis - such a cue would be quite weak with such extreme spread.
-We expect this cue, if perceived, would have negligible effects on the outcomes here.
+Projection of the planes: Planes were first composed of a regular grid of points with average density of 0.6 points/cm ( $\pm 0\%$ -10% for each plane on each trial) in both x and y directions.
+When a plane only had a disparity cue, the points were rendered as randomly colored dots 0.2 cm wide.
+They had appropriate disparities signaling slant but not the changes in dot size and density that would provide a texture cue to slant.
+In other words, there was no change in average size or density around the two-dimensional (2D) space of the screen.
+To further reduce the appearance of a grid or texture in these stimuli, the points were randomly jittered 1.5 grid squares (2.5 cm), which effectively produces a random spread (Figure 1).
+Although it remains theoretically possible that this would still be interpreted as a weak cue to a vertical plane-the texture and size do not change in density over the vertical axis-such a cue would be quite weak with such extreme spread.
+We expect this cue, if perceived, would have negligible effects on the outcomes

-When a plane had a texture cue (i.e. T or DT), each point formed the centre of a randomly coloured tile with vertices defined by a Voronoi tessellation.
-In these cases, the jitter was reduced to $\pm 0$ -0.3 grid squares (0.5 cm), resulting in a random but orderly texture (see Figure 1) in which slant can be judged by changes in this texture.
-As slant increases, the tessellated elements become denser and their outlines converge in line with perspective.
+When a plane had a texture cue (i.e., T or DT), each point formed the center of a randomly colored tile with vertices defined by a Voronoi tessellation.
+In these cases, the jitter was reduced to $\pm 0$ to 0.3 grid squares (0.5 cm), resulting in a random but orderly texture (Figure 1) in which slant can be judged by changes in this texture.
+As slant increases, the tessellated elements become denser, and their outlines converge in line with perspective.

 For the monocular texture cue, we used a virtual version of an occluder on the left eye.
-The left eye did not receive an image of the plane itself but rather a grey square with a straight edge.
-The right eye also had the far edge of the grey square in its far left margin so as to match a plausible object near the face.
-This produced a similar effect to a grey piece of paper near the observer fully or partially obscuring the left eye, meaning the participant could view the whole screen with the right eye but only part of the screen with the left eye.
-For T/T trials, the grey square fully obscured the display, so that neither stimulus was visible to the left eye.
-For T/D trials, the grey square was positioned so that the left eye could only see the right half of the screen (the part with the disparity cue).
-For D/D trials and DT/DT trials, the grey square was only partially visible at the left edge of the display, so that both eyes could see both stimuli.
-Besides the introduction of the novel T/D trial type, the use of the virtual occluder is the second way that our stimuli diverge from the previous project (Nardini et al., 2010).
+The left eye did not receive an image of the plane itself but rather a gray square with a straight edge.
+The right eye also had the far edge of the gray square in its far left margin so as to match a plausible object near the face.
+This produced an effect similar to a gray piece of paper near the observer fully or partially obscuring the left eye, meaning the participant could view the whole screen with the right eve but only part of the screen with the left eye.
+For T/T trials, the gray square fully obscured the display, so that neither stimulus was visible to the left eye.
+For T/D trials, the gray square was positioned so that the left eye could only see the right half of the screen (the part with the disparity cue).
+For D/D trials and DT/DT trials, the gray square was only partially visible at the left edge of the display, so that both eyes could see both stimuli.
+In addition to the introduction of the novel T/D trial type, the use of the virtual occluder is the second way that our stimuli diverge from the previous project (Nardini et al., 2010).
 In the previous project, it was never necessary to block only part of the screen.
 We required a virtual occluder here to precisely present the T/D trials and introduced it into other conditions for consistency across the trial types.

-When a plane had both cues (i.e. DT trials), the Voroni tessellation was projected stereoscopically to both eyes.
-This provides both the perspective information in the texture cue and the stereo information in the disparities.
+When a plane had both cues (i.e., DT trials), the Voronoi tessellation was projected stereoscopically to both eye, which provided both the perspective information in the texture cue and the stereo information in the disparities.